History is wild! 🏛️

 Generative AI Goes Mainstream

-ChatGPT launched to the public — making large language models accessible to everyone and triggering the biggest shift in AI since deep learning.
+ChatGPT launched to the public — triggering the biggest shift in AI since deep learning.

 OpenAI